heroku/buildpacks-ruby/README.md

 ### Known differences against `heroku/heroku-buildpack-ruby`

-This buildpack does not port all behaviors of the original buildpack for Ruby (https://github.com/heroku/heroku-buildpack-ruby).
-This buildpack is also known as `v2` as it implements version 2 of the heroku buildpack interface (instead of the Cloud Native Buildpack interface).
+This buildpack does not port all behaviors of the [original buildpack for Ruby ](https://github.com/heroku/heroku-buildpack-ruby).
+This buildpack is also known as "classic".
+This section outlines the known behaviors where the two buildpacks diverge.

 - Rails 5+ support only.
 The v2 buildpack supports Rails 2+.
 There are significant maintenace gains for buildpack authors [starting in Rails 5](https://blog.heroku.com/container_ready_rails_5) which was released in 2016.
 In an effort to reduce overall internal complexity this buildpack does not explicitly support Rails before version 5.
 - Rails support is now based on the above application contract.
 Previously there was no official policy for dropping support for older Rails versions.
 Support was based on whether or not an older version could run on a currently supported Ruby version.
 With [Rails LTS](https://railslts.com/) this can mean a very old version of Rails.
 Now we will actively support Rails versions currently [under the Rails core maintenance policy](https://guides.rubyonrails.org/maintenance_policy.html) provided those versions can run on a supported Ruby version.
 As Rails versions go out of official maintenance compatability features may be removed with no supported replacement.